Celery: Seeds

 In temperate countries, celery is also grown for its seeds.
 Actually very small fruit, these "seeds" yield a valuable essential oil that is used in the perfume industry.
 The oil contains the chemical compound apiole.
 Celery seeds can be used as flavouring or spice, either as whole seeds or ground.

+Celery seeds are used to flavor Dr. Browns Cel-ray soda, which was first produced in 1868 in New York and frequently appears in pop culture.

 Celery salt

 Celery seeds can be ground and mixed with salt to produce celery salt.
 Celery salt can be made from an extract of the roots or by using dried leaves.
 Celery salt is used as a seasoning, in cocktails (commonly to enhance the flavour of Bloody Mary cocktails), on the Chicago-style hot dog, and in Old Bay Seasoning.
 Similarly, combinations of celery powder and salt are used to flavour and preserve cured pork and other processed meats as an alternative to industrial curing salt.
 The naturally occurring nitrates in celery work synergistically with the added salt to cure food.